nachogoca/blog/content/posts/how-to-write-map-reduce-in-go.en.md

 Notice how the keys from the intermediate key/value pairs are the input for the Reduce function.

+A programmer using a MapReduce library only needs to define the Map and Reduce functions for the problem he's trying to solve, and the library will take care of the internal intricacies that applying those functions in a distributed manner.
+Here, we have solved an easy problem, but MapReduce can be used for many other non-trivial [applications](https://highlyscalable.wordpress.com/2012/02/01/mapreduce-patterns/).

 ## Implementation

 Great!
 We have seen so far how would a client use MapReduce through a simple and powerful interface that enables automatic parallelization and distribution.
 It's almost like magic, right?
 Well, we'll now learn how to implement that magic.

-We'll need a way to distribute the work, ensure that maps and reduces know how to communicate the intermmediate key/value pairs, the reduces to generate the ouput we want, and some kind of mechanism to ensure the re-execution of work in case of failure, to ensure **fault tolerance**.
+We'll need a way to distribute the work, ensure that maps and reduces know how to communicate the intermediate key/value pairs between each other, and some kind of mechanism to ensure the re-execution of work in case of a failure, to ensure **fault tolerant** system.

+{{< figure src="/img/02-how-to-write-map-reduce/diagram.png" title="MapReduce diagram" >}}